daleao/sdv/Modules/Combat/README.md

     Vanilla weapon tooltips are confusing.
 Who the heck knows what "+1 Speed" means?

     This mod improves weapon tooltips for clarity, so you always know exactly what each stat means.
 You may configure the tooltips to show **absolute** or **relative** stats; the former displays straight-forward raw stats, while the latter displays percentages **based on the weapon type's base stats**.
+The new tooltips also display gemstone sockets instead of the generic vanilla "Forged x/3" text.

     Note that this is the only feature of this mod that affects third-party mod weapons.
 If you play with expansion mods which add new weapons, such as Ridgeside Village, you will likely notice absurdly high stats in those weapons' tooltips. **That's not on me.** Those weapons are broken by design.
 I just pulled the curtains.
 You're welcome.